-Welcome to your guide on data sources in Explore.
-Explore analyzes billions of results on a live basis and new content is collected 24 hours a day, seven days a week.
-This article contains information about Meltwater sources and also demographics, such as the countries and languages.
-Read below to learn more:
+Explore analyzes billions of results live, and new content is collected 24 hours a day, seven days a week.
+This article contains information about Meltwater sources and demographics, such as countries and languages.

-Twitter is an online social networking service and microblogging service that enables its users to send and read text-based posts of up to 280 characters, known as Tweets.
-Meltwater has access to the full Twitter firehose, enabling users 15 months of historic Twitter content.
+Twitter is an online social networking and microblogging service that enables users to send and read text-based posts of up to 280 characters, known as Tweets.
+Meltwater has access to the full Twitter firehose, allowing users 15 months of historic Twitter content.

 Blogs

-A blog is a personal journal published on the web consisting of discrete entries or "posts", typically displayed in reverse chronological order.
+A blog is a personal journal published on the web consisting of discrete entries or "posts," typically displayed in reverse chronological order.
 It is usually themed on a single subject and written by an individual or small group.
-Most blogs allow readers to post comments or interact with each other via the blog, unlike a static website.
-Over 1.5 million blogs are posted per day from over 29 million unique social blogs.
-We define social blogs as all blogs, except for editorial blogs.
+Unlike a static website, most blogs allow readers to post comments or interact with each other via the blog.
+Over 1.5 million blogs are posted daily from over 29 million unique social blogs.
+We define social blogs as all blogs except for editorial blogs.
 Editorial blogs are blogs associated with news sites such as http://www.mercurynews.com/blogs.
 Meltwater crawls these blogs the same way we crawl news documents, but we make them available as a separate source type in editorial searches.

 Forums

 A forum, sometimes called a message board, is an online discussion site where people can hold conversations in the form of posted messages.
-A forum can have many separate discussions going on at a time and each one is referred to as a thread.
-Usually, a forum has an underlying theme or topic like politics, sports, technology, fashion, etc. By pulling in around 5.2 million forum posts per day, you will have access to more targeted content in regards to your topic of interest.
+A forum can have many separate discussions going on at a time, and each one is referred to as a thread.
+Usually, a forum has an underlying theme or topic like politics, sports, technology, fashion, etc. By pulling in around 5.2 million forum posts per day, you will have access to more targeted content regarding your topic of interest.

-Reddit is a social sharing website.
-It is home to social news aggregation, web content ratings, and discussions.
-Registered members submit content to the site such as links, text posts, and images, which are then voted up or down by other members.
+Reddit is a social sharing website that offers social news aggregation, web content ratings, and discussions.
+Registered members submit content such as links, text posts, and images to the site, which is then voted up or down by other members.
 Approximately 6 million Reddit posts are pulled into Explore daily.

 Product Reviews